-STEPS Ambassador Tom Parsons, Mayo Footballer and Jacobs Engineer, says that his engineering career to date has allowed him create new experiences, travel, meet different people and deliver work that has made a difference to society.
+STEPS Ambassador Tom Parsons, CEO Gaelic Players Association, says that his engineering career to date has allowed him create new experiences, travel, meet different people and deliver work that has made a difference to society.

 Read all about how Tom got into engineering below:

 At a very early age, I can always remember being creative, getting involved in problem-solving projects from helping renovate our home with my family, to part-time work at weekends.

 I always enjoyed the challenge of solving a problem.
 It was probably in my late teens that I realised a career in engineering was for me.

 Being a sport fanatic, the idea of working with diverse teams to deliver interesting projects that could positively impact people’s lives seemed like a perfect fit, and so becoming an engineer was the goal.

 I always wanted to have a career that could create new experiences, allow me to travel, meet different people and deliver work that made a difference to society.

 I recall being told that whatever type of career I specialise in, my work should involve solving complex problems and collaborating with others, & engineering allowed me to do just that.

 The experience I gained as an engineer including project planning, analytical thinking, communication, and teamwork, have all played a huge role in my career to date.